Continuing Education Catalog

 Volunteer Literacy Tutor Training

-In this course, individuals will receive complete training by Tri-County Literacy Center staff to begin tutoring an adult student in basic literacy, the English language or both.
-Why not give back by teaching reading and English to adults in the community who need help?
-The need for literacy tutors in the region is significant.
+In this course, individuals receive complete training by Tri-County Literacy Center staff to begin tutoring an adult student in basic literacy, the English language or both.
+Give back by teaching reading and English to adults who need help.
+The need for literacy tutors is significant.

 Instructor: Tri-County Literacy Center, Inc.